December 2023 Meeting

 See on a map

-The venue has a hard limit of 80 people.
-If you register and realise you can't come, please use eventbrite to give up your place so someone else can come in your place.
+The venue has a hard limit of 150 people.
+Even with such a high number, if you register and realise you can't come, please use ticket tailor to give up your place so someone else can come in your place.
 We might be able to let in people on the night who haven't registered, but we can't guarantee it.

 This month we're hosted by the lovely folk at Funding Circle in their offices, on Queen Victoria St. Full venue and registration details are given below.